Beauty and the Beast (musical): Act II

 In the woods, Belle is attacked by wolves and is only rescued when the Beast comes to her aid, but he is injured during the fight and collapses ("Entr'acte/Wolf Chase").
 Instead of taking the chance to run home, Belle helps him back to the castle.
 She cleans his injuries, and after a brief argument about whose fault this is, the Beast thanks her for her kindness, and thus, their friendship is born.
 Wanting to give her a thank-you gift, the Beast gives Belle his huge library, which excites her.
 She notes a change in the Beast's personality as the servants note a change in Belle and the Beast's relationship ("Something There").
-They express their hope of being human once more ("Human Again") while Belle asks the Beast to accompany her to dinner that night.
-Back in the village, Gaston and LeFou meet with the local insane asylum owner Monsieur D'Arque.
-They plan to lock Maurice away to blackmail Belle into marrying Gaston ("Maison des Lunes").
+They express their hope of being human once more ("Human Again"), while Belle asks the Beast to accompany her to dinner that night.

+Back in the village tavern, Gaston and Lefou meet with the asylum owner Monsieur D’Arque.
+They plan to lock Maurice away to blackmail Belle into marrying Gaston using Maurice as bait (“Maison Des Lunes”).

-The Beast and Belle attend a lovely dinner and personal ball, where they dance together in the ballroom ("Beauty and the Beast").
+The Beast and Belle attend a lovely dinner and personal ball, where they dance together ("Beauty and the Beast").
 The Beast, who plans to tell Belle he loves her, asks Belle if she is happy here, to which she responds positively but notes that she misses her father.
-He offers her his Magic Mirror to view him.
-She sees that Maurice is sick and lost in the woods and fears for his life.
-But even though the Beast knows there are only a few hours left till the last petal falls from the rose, he allows Belle to leave to save her father; she departs after a tearful goodbye ("If I Can't Love Her (Reprise)").
+He offers her his Magic Mirror to view him, and she sees that Maurice is sick and lost in the woods and fears for his life.
+Even though the Beast knows there are only a few hours left till the last petal falls from the rose, he allows Belle to leave to save her father; she departs after a bittersweet goodbye ("If I Can't Love Her (Reprise)").